-In their study (“The Causes and Consequences of Response Rates in Surveys by the News Media and Government Contractor Survey Research Firms,” in Advances in Telephone Survey Methodology, Chapter 23, Wiley 2007), Holbrook, Krosnick and Pfent concluded, “lower response rates seem not to substantially decrease demographic representativeness within the range we examined.
+Among many other sources, in "The Causes and Consequences of Response Rates in Surveys by the News Media and Government Contractor Survey Research Firms,” in Advances in Telephone Survey Methodology, Chapter 23, Wiley 2007), Holbrook, Krosnick and Pfent reported that “lower response rates seem not to substantially decrease demographic representativeness within the range we examined.
 This evidence challenges the assumptions that response rates are a key indicator of survey quality.”

 Pre-election polling presents particular challenges.
 As Election Day approaches these polls are most relevant and accurate if conducted among voters.
 Yet actual voters are an unknown population – one that exists only on (or, with absentees, shortly before) Election Day.
 Pre-election polls make their best estimate of this population.